espadrine/espadrine.github.com/blog/src/webidentity.md

 1. The LID must be within one minute of its known date.
 2. The old LIV must be the one associated with this UID as stored in database.
-3. Computing the MAC of the old LIP transmitted in the request, yields the old LIV stored in database.
+3. Computing the MAC of the AUID keyed with the old LIP transmitted in the request, yields the old LIV stored in database.

 If the validation fails, the LogIn request is denied.
 Then, if both validated OK, it updates in database the sign-up Date and the new LIV.